valient-newman/ZeosLib/README.md

 I have no sponsors

 Prepared by Valient Newman

 My Github Repository <https://github.com/valient-newman>

-This addition gives the support for Embarcadero Delphi 11 to ZeosLib, changed the LibSuffix from 270 to 280 for Delphi 11.
+This addition gives the support for Embarcadero Delphi 12 to ZeosLib, changed the LibSuffix from 280 to 290 for Delphi 12.
-Why I put this stuff to github but not to sourceforge.net?
- I currently have difficulty while registering to sourceforge.net.

 ## What is to be done?
-Create subdirectory "DelphiXE11" in the directory "packages" of the original ZeosLib and copy my files there.
+Create subdirectory "Delphi12" in the directory "packages" of the original ZeosLib and copy my files there.
+Place the changed file Zeos.inc to the "src" directory.
 That is all, futher use usual procedure, starting with ZeosDbo.groupproj and so on...